levets01/SALES-CONTROL_Riwi/README.md

 This project was developed collaboratively:

-* Couder  1: Client management and order visualization
+* Coder 1: Client management and order visualization
-* Couder  2: Product management and report generation
+* Coder 2: Product management and report generation
-* Couderr 3: Order creation and income calculation
+* Coder 3: Order creation and income calculation

 ---